Support for Software as a Service apps

 - Name ID Format – Select the supported name identifier format.

 - Name ID – Select the supported name ID.

-- Select Launch the app using the specific URL (SP initiated) to override the identity provider initiated flow and use only service provider initiated flow.
+- Select Launch the app using the specific URL (SP initiated) to override the identity provider-initiated flow and use only the service provider-initiated flow.

 In Advanced attributes (optional), add additional information about the user that is sent to the application for access control decisions.